 The Shakespeare Society’s educational outreach program is based on the belief that through our work students not only come to a better understanding and appreciation of Shakespeare, they also learn more about themselves and their relationships with others.
 Reading, acting, and discovering Shakespeare’s plays can be a profoundly personal journey for students and their teachers.

-Our program consists of four initiatives: Shakespeare In Schools, The Hunts Point Children’s Shakespeare Ensemble, Shakespeare After School and Teaching Teachers, as well as collaboration with a blog called "Shakespeare in the City," all detailed below:
+Our program consists of four initiatives: Shakespeare In Schools, Shakespeare After School, Teaching Teachers and The Hunts Point Children’s Shakespeare Ensemble, as well as collaboration with a blog called "Shakespeare in the City," all detailed below: